-- c) No Impact.
+- a, b) No Impact.
+The proposed project is the demolition of a detached accessory structure and will not generate any wastewater or result in the construction of new water or wastewater facilities. - c) No Impact.
 The proposed project will not require or result in the construction of new storm water drainage facilities or expansion of existing facilities which could cause significant environmental effects. - d) No Impact.
 The demolition project will have no impact on water supplies available.
 The proposed project will have sufficient water supplies available to serve the needs of the demolition process. - e) No Impact.
-The demolition project includes the removal of a garage.
+The demolition project includes the removal of an accessory structure.
 As such, the removal of the structure would not result in a need for additional capacity by the wastewater treatment provider (City of Redlands).
 Any future development of the property will be required to be reviewed to confirm that adequate capacity exists for the desired development.
-Future connection to sewer, as needed for any future development could be provided. - f, g) No Impact.
+Future connection to sewer, as needed for any future development could be provided.

+f, g) No Impact.
 The proposed project will be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs.
 The proposed project will comply with federal, state, and local statutes and regulations related to solid waste.

-Issues: XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE.
-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? ~ b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+lssues: IANDATORY FINDINGS OF SIGNIFICANCE.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? ✓ b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?